We believe that the City University of New York should be free again. Here are five reasons why:

 2. It’s the only way to give everyone a fair start.
 These days, a college degree is the new high school diploma—the bare minimum level of education needed to get a decent job.
 Education should be a human right, not a luxury just for those who can afford it.

 3. A free CUNY is possible.
-The city projected a budget surplus of $963 million in 2016 in a budget of $78 billion.1 For 2016, state had a surplus of $1 billion in a budget of $156 billion.
-A free CUNY would only cost $812 million.2 A small tax on the top 1% of earners (those making over $600,000) in New York City could easily fund a free CUNY.
+The city projected a budget surplus of $2.7 billion million in 2020 in a budget of $94.4 billion.1 For 2016, the state had a surplus of $572 million in a budget of $175.5 billion.
+A free CUNY would only cost $812 million.2 A small tax on the top 1% of earners (those making over $600,000) in New York City, combined with increased city and state finding, could easily fund a free CUNY.
 Let’s put our tax dollars to work to create equal opportunity for all.

 4. A free CUNY will let students succeed.
 Tuition and living expenses are the biggest barriers to academic success for working class students, in particular students of color.
 The high cost of living in New York and lack of financial aid for most part-time students lead to a dropout rate of nearly 50% in the senior colleges and a non-completion rate of over 70% in Associate degree programs.
 Making CUNY free again will allow students to focus on their studies, not on hustling to survive, allowing thousands more students to graduate on time and pursue their dreams.
 Taking away financial pressure will allow students to learn for the joy of learning and helping their communities, rather than simply as a cash investment to get a better job.